Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Interconnected Microgrid Examples

-Next, starting from the basic setup of $k = 50$ subsystems with $20$ non-ring interconnections, data lengths $N_i = \tilde{N}_i = 50$ and noise parameters $\varepsilon_l = \varepsilon_g = 0.001$, we either (i) decrease the data lengths to $N_i = \tilde{N}_i = 20, 30, 40$, (ii) increase the noise parameters to $\varepsilon_l = \varepsilon_g = 0.005, 0.01, 0.05$, or (iii) increase the number of non-ring interconnections to $50, 75, 100$, and apply Algorithms \ref{alg:decentralized-unknown} and \ref{alg:decentralized-diffusive-coupling}.
-For each condition, we generate $100$ random systems and compute the number of feasible instances, shown in Table \ref{Tab:feasibility-alg12}.
 It can be seen that the number of feasible instances when applying Algorithm \ref{alg:decentralized-diffusive-coupling} decreases in all cases, whereas all instances remain feasible when applying Algorithm \ref{alg:decentralized-unknown}.
 We conjecture that this is because in Algorithm \ref{alg:decentralized-diffusive-coupling}, the tightest upper bound of the weighted degree computed from \eqref{eq:degree-quadratic-bound} becomes larger and the feasible region of the stability condition \eqref{eq:diffusive-coupling-decentralized-condition-approximated} decreases, leading to infeasibility.
 Algorithm \ref{alg:decentralized-unknown}, on the other hand, does not require the computation of such an upper bound.

+Increasing the noise parameters $\varepsilon_l$ and $\varepsilon_g$ reduces the feasibility of Algorithm~\ref{alg:decentralized-diffusive-coupling}, whereas Algorithm~\ref{alg:decentralized-unknown} remains feasible in all instances.
+This suggests that larger noise levels complicate the synthesis problem, since the set of the system matrices and the interconnection matrices consistent with the noisy data gets enlarged.